 - Pregnancy test: The levels of beta-hCG hormone can be checked within 15 days post embryo transfer in order for the woman to confirm whether IVF has been successful or not.
 This period, known as two-week wait or 2WW, can become an emotional rollercoaster for many patients.

-As can be see, thanks to this procedure, one member of the couple can contribute part of her genetics with that of the child, which means she will be the biological mother.
+As one shall see, thanks to this procedure, one member of the couple can share part of her DNA with that of the child, which means she will be the biological mother.
 On the other hand, woman B is the gestational mother, whom will give birth to the baby of both.

 The average cost of lesbian IVF varies from country to country.
 In general, insurance coverage is not mandatory or, if allowed, it may cover just part of the treatment.
 Coverage is only available if there exists a medical necessity.